tannerregan/world_nightlights/README.md

 Before running, adjust the high-level parameters in the 0_runme.py code:
 1. the path names for your local machine
-2. the geographical area of interest (AOI) for your project: default is the whole world (excluding Antartica)
+2. the geographical area of interest (AOI) for your project: default is the whole world (excluding Antarctica)

 Make sure to run in an environment with the following prerequisties.